ginobilinie/codeBook/README.md

 186. maxProduct.cpp: Given an integer array nums, find the contiguous subarray within an array (containing at least one number) which has the largest product.
 Solution: every time, we maintain the currMax, currMin and hisMax. currMax = max(max(currMax*nums[i],currMin*nums[i]),nums[i]); currMin = min(min(prevMax*nums[i],currMin*nums[i]),nums[i]);

+187. findMinInSortedArray.cpp: this one is without duplicate values. bisearch, firt judge if a[left]<a[right], if yes, break; then judge if left or right side is ordered.

 # old
 for fun, forever